 Each time you staircase you’ll need to get an up-to-date market valuation for the property.
 This is so the housing association or developer knows how much to charge you for the extra percentage you want to buy.
 Te valuation is important as the value of the property may have changed since you last got it valued.
 Especially if that was a number of years ago.

 A Shared Ownership valuation is carried out by a Chartered Surveyor.
 They’ll visit your property and give an estimated figure based on the condition, features and location.

-All of our Chartered Surveyors are regulated by the Royal Institute of Chartered Surveys (RICS) – you can get quotes and compare prices and reviews by vising our Shared Ownership Valuation quote form.
+All of our Chartered Surveyors are regulated by the Royal Institution of Chartered Surveys (RICS) – you can get quotes and compare prices and reviews by vising our Shared Ownership Valuation quote form.

 Bear in mind that a valuation might have an impact on how much your rent is in future.
 This is true if you’re not planning on staircasing to 100% yet.
 Find out more about how a Shared Ownership valuation might impact your property.

 Stamp Duty Land tax is a tax paid on property transactions in England.

 Unless you paid the full Stamp Duty bill when you bought the original share (known as a ‘market value election’) then you might need to pay it to staircase.
 Whether you need to pay this or not depends how much you’re staircasing to.